mnit-rtmc/iris/docs/vehicle_detection.md

 ### Chatter

-If a detector reports an unreasonably high vehicle count of 38 or more vehicles in a 30 second period, this condition will be triggered.
-It will be cleared if 24 hours pass with all data below that threshold.
+If a detector reports an unreasonably high count of 38 vehicles or more in a 30 second period, this condition will be triggered.
+It will be cleared if 24 hours pass with all counts below that threshold.

 ### Locked On